The $L^p$ boundedness of the Bergman projection for a class of bounded Hartogs domains: Abstract

 \section{Abstract}

-We generalize the Hartogs triangle to a class of bounded Hartogs domains, and we prove that the corresponding Bergman projections are bounded on $L^p$ if and only if $p$ is in the range $(\frac{2n}{n+1},\frac{2n}{n-1})$.
+We generalize the Hartogs triangle to a class of bounded Hartogs domains, and we prove that the corresponding Bergman projection is bounded on $L^p$ if and only if $p$ is in the range $(\frac{2n}{n+1},\frac{2n}{n-1})$.